LTCI product support for canine osteoarthritis.

 Additionally, LTCI is safe treatment option for use in dogs who cannot use NSAIDs due to concomitant kidney, liver or heart problems, are elderly, or who have had previous, negative reactions to NSAIDs.

 Osteoarthritis–as an immune-mediated disease–should be treated as such.
 While NSAIDs act by reducing pain via COX-1 and/or COX-2 enzymatic pathways, LTCI addresses the underlying cause of osteoarthritis and the pain associated with the condition.
-By increasing T-Cell production, LTCI reduces the immune response within the joint, along with the progressive joint degeneration.
+By modulating the immune response, LTCI improves mobility.

 LTCI has passed a formal scientific, clinical safety study in which no significant adverse events were reported.
 In dogs, LTCI is USDA-approved for use in all dogs, over one-year-old, that have been diagnosed with OA.